aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/dynamic-array-formula/_index.md

 By following these steps, you can set up dynamic array formulas in Excel to efficiently analyze and manipulate arrays of data, allowing for easier data analysis and reporting tasks.

-## **How to Set and Refresh Dynamic Array Formulas Using Aspose.Cells**
+## **How to Set and Refresh Dynamic Array Formulas Using Aspose.Cells for Python via .NET**
 Please see the following sample code that loads the [sample Excel file](dynamicArrayFormula.xlsx) which contains some dummy data.
-After loading the file, call the [Cell.SetDynamicArrayFormula](https://reference.aspose.com/cells/net/aspose.cells/cell/setdynamicarrayformula/#setdynamicarrayformula) function to set dynamic array formula and  [Workbook.RefreshDynamicArrayFormulas](https://reference.aspose.com/cells/net/aspose.cells/workbook/refreshdynamicarrayformulas/#refreshdynamicarrayformulas) function to refresh dynamic array formulas before calling formula calculation, and finally save the workbook as [output Excel file](out.xlsx).
+After loading the file, call the [**Cell.set_dynamic_array_formula**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/set_dynamic_array_formula/#str-aspose.cells.FormulaParseOptions-bool) function to set dynamic array formula and  [**Workbook.refresh_dynamic_array_formulas**](https://reference.aspose.com/cells/python-net/aspose.cells/workbook/refresh_dynamic_array_formulas/#bool) function to refresh dynamic array formulas before calling formula calculation, and finally save the workbook as [output Excel file](out.xlsx).

-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Formulas-dynamic-array-formulas.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Formulas-dynamic-array-formulas.py" >}}

 The output snapshot:
 <br>